Internship Program

 Responsibilities: The intern will assist biologist in all aspects of fisheries independent monitering (FIM) program with emphasis on conducting statistically valid research experiments and surveys in estuarine habitats to evaluate relative fish stock abundance, age composition, movement, growth, and condition.
 This will primarily include field work deploying and retrieving gear, fish species identification, and data collection.
 Office work includes fish identification using microscopes and dichotomous keys, specimen work-up (otoliths, life history, diet, mercury samples) and data processing.
 Field and office work will be during weekdays.

 Other Information: Personal transportation to the Senator George Kirkpatrick Marine Lab in Cedar Key will be required, but not for travel related to field work.
 We do provide field and safety gear.
-Housing is not provided.
+Housing is not provided, but carpooling is typically available from Gainesville.

 Upon arrival, staff will work with the intern to assess professional interests and choose from several potential projects to find a best fit for intern’s deliverables.